memfault/interrupt/_drafts/test-automation-renode.md

 A middle ground between host-run tests and hardware tests is testing on an emulator which emulates the real hardware as much as possible.
-Renode has become our favorite emulator at Memfault, and it's list of support boards is growing[^renode_boards].
+Renode has become our favorite emulator at Memfault, and its list of support boards is growing[^renode_boards].
 Renode will emulate many peripherals of the board, including the UART, SPI, I2C, RAM, ROM, and GPIO's.